CianRM1/Hotel/README.md

-# Mock-up Hotel Website, in progress with JavaScript to be added for more functionality and animations
+# Mock-up Hotel Website in progress with JavaScript to be added for more functionality and animations